tokend/knowledge-base/tech/guides/create_token.md

 ## Review

-Now the asset creation request should be reviewed.
-To review the asset you need to be the [master signer][4] with the `ASSET_MANAGER` policy.
-Approving or rejecting request can be performed by [Review Request][5] operation:
+Now, a particular admin should review the asset creation request.
+To be able to do this, an admin should be the [master signer][4] with the `ASSET_MANAGER` right.
+Approving or rejecting the request can be performed by the [Review Request][5] operation:

 ```javascript
     function getReviewOp (action, reason) {